IoT Central device connectivity guide

 An IoT Edge device can make a persistent connection to IoT Central.
 For devices that can't connect to the internet or that require network isolation, use an IoT Edge device as a local gateway.
 The gateway forwards device telemetry to IoT Central.
 This option enables command and control of the downstream devices connected to the IoT Edge device.

 To learn more, see Connect Azure IoT Edge devices to an Azure IoT Central application.

 Use IoT Central Device Bridge to connect devices that use a custom protocol:

 Some devices use a protocol or encoding, such as LWM2M or COAP, that IoT Central doesn't currently support.
 IoT Central Device Bridge acts as a translator that forwards telemetry to IoT Central.
-Because the bridge maintains a persistent connection, this option enables command and control of the devices connected to the bridge.

 To learn more, see the Azure IoT Central Device Bridge GitHub repository.